 Short term suspension may be imposed, in accordance with the procedural provisions of the Handbook, by the Principal/Administrative Designee or the discipline officer for noncompliance with school rule(s) or for conduct while at school or while under the supervision of a school authority which is not responsible, respectful, safe, or positive.
-The school board, in accordance with procedural provisions of this Handbook, may suspend a student for more than ten days or expel them whenever it finds them responsible or repeated refusal or neglect to obey school rule(s), or conduct while at school or while under the supervision of a school authority which is not responsible, respectful, safe, or positive, and is satisfied that the interest of the school demands their expulsion.
-For each suspension the student will receive partial credit (50%) for any assignments that were due in class or assigned during the suspension.
+The school board, in accordance with procedural provisions of this handbook, may suspend a student for more than ten days or expel them whenever it finds them responsible or repeated refusal or neglect to obey school rule(s), or conduct while at school or while under the supervision of a school authority which is not responsible, respectful, safe, or positive, and is satisfied that the interest of the school demands their expulsion.
+For each suspension the student will receive full credit for any assignments that were due in class or assigned during the suspension.
 For any suspension the parent/guardian must attend a meeting/phone conversation with the principal and their student to allow the student to be readmitted to school.
+At the time of suspension, administration will inform the student and parent on expectations for academic work, school support and return to school procedures.
+A written form will be provided at that time.